Data-driven Adaptation for Robust Bipedal Locomotion with Step-to-Step Dynamics: Results

-\textbf{Unknown Slopes:} Finally, the adaptive S2S controller can handle walking on unknown slopes.
-We change the flat ground to slopes of $\pm 0.1$ rad.
-Note that for the low-level tracking, the desired swing foot angle is not zero but set to be parallel to the stance foot at each step.
-Since the vertical swing trajectory is constructed based on time, the slope directly affects the actual impact time as shown in the swing foot vertical trajectories in Fig. \ref{fig::slope}.
-In fact, the error of impact time is positively related to the commanded step size.
-This leads to the failure of the nominal H-LIP controller for fast walking, while the data-driven formulation adapts to the change and successfully tracks the desired velocity.
+Finally, it is noteworthy that the adaptive S2S controller can handle walking on unknown sloped terrains.
+We test the performance of our method on slopes of $\pm 0.1$ rad, where the desired foot angle is not zero but rather set to be parallel to the stance foot at each step for the low-level tracking.
+Since the vertical swing foot trajectory is constructed based on time, the slope directly affects the actual impact time as shown in the swing foot vertical trajectories in Fig. \ref{fig::slope}, where early impact occurs for an upward slope and late impact occurs for a downward slope.
+Furthermore, we observe that the error of impact time is positively correlated to the commanded step size.
+This results in the failure of the nominal H-LIP controller for dynamic walking at high speeds, whereas our data-driven formulation adapts to the change and successfully tracks the desired velocity.